April 29-July 18, 2021

 Her closing image in the virtual series is titled “The earth above and the sky below” but she adds a sub-title of “The Triumph of Spring,” which is a message she wants to hold on to.

 Amy Ragus has exhibited extensively throughout New England and beyond, and is the recipient of many prestigious grants, fellowships, and residencies.
 Her work is included in numerous public collections including Rose Art Museum at Brandeis University, Danforth Museum in Framingham, Columbia University, and the Boston Athenaeum.

 All rights of the images reside with the artist.
 For more information on making a copy, or reusing an image, please send your request to firstname.lastname@example.org.

 For information on the work itself, or to inquire about purchasing art, please also send your request to email@example.com.
 We will put you in touch with the artist.
 Her website is www.amyragus.com.
 Her “News” section will have other materials and links related to this series.

-A recent interview with The Woven Tale Press with images of other work can be viewed at www.thewoventalepress.net/2021/02/15/photocollage-as-painting/.
+A recent interview with The Woven Tale Press, including images of other work, can be viewed at: www.thewoventalepress.net/2021/02/15/photocollage-as-painting.

 To best view this exhibition, hold your mouse on an image to see the small magnifier, then click to get the gallery.